Why is vegan cheese so bad? You know what? The answer is in the ingredients. Not all vegan cheese is bad, but some of them definitely are.

 Why is Vegan Cheese Called Cheese?

-Whenever you would have eating the old dairy cheese, you look to put something there in its place.
+Whenever you would have eaten the old dairy cheese, you look to put something there in its place and that my friend is vegan cheese.

 Homemade vegan cheese in the main part doesn’t actually imitate dairy cheese – it has its own character in its own right.